BITSS-OPA/opa-deworming/code/05_final_opa.md

 table_2 <- matrix("", nrow = 1, ncol = 2)
 ```

 Benefits are equal to the discounted sum of earnings over time period t up to t=50.
+The benefits are characterized by the real interest rate r.

 <details><summary>Equations</summary>